 Read Full Transcript:

-Welcome to Personal Loans Australia: The Weekly News Wrap, Im Paige Estritori, its Friday 14 November 2025.
+Hello and welcome to Personal Loans Australia: The Weekly News Wrap, Im Paige Estritori, and its Saturday, 13 December 2025.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.